cucapra/calyx-resource-eval/README.md

 You can see that, apart from the 2x2 design (which we decided to ignore in the paper) the flexible contraction dimension takes at most 8% more LUTs.
 Also, the flexible contraction dimension uses 2 more registers (the paper claims they use the same amount: this discrepency is likely due to using a new compiler version).
 Either way, the difference in register usage is pretty negligble.

-These claims match up with the claims made in  the "Configurable Matrix Dimensions" section.

 For **"Overhead of dynamic post operations"**
 ```
 python3 pretty-graph-cycles.py -j cycles-systolic-relu.json  -s cycles-systolic-relu